 - Use both diagnostic (pre) and summative (post) assessments to track progress with academic goals and plan targeted instruction. - → Set up a visual chart in the classroom to allow students to see their learning.
-This chart could be organized by standard or objectives. - Have students self-assess using rubrics or checklists.
+This chart could be organized by standard or objectives. - Allow students to self-assess using rubrics or checklists.
 This not only provides insight into student understanding of academic material, but also allows students to have awareness of their own processes. - Provide specific written and verbal descriptive feedback. - → Eliminate vague terms like "Good job!"
-Instead, provide concrete examples of students' strengths and areas of growth. - Focus on student successes and strengths. - → During class discussions and conversations with students, build on and value students' ideas.
-Use student responses as entry points into the learning objective. - → When returning assessments, write the number students got correct instead of the number of mistakes. - Send a positive postcard, email, or phone call home to recognize student successes in the classroom.
+Instead, provide concrete examples of students' strengths and areas of growth. - Build on and value students' ideas.
+Use student responses as entry points into the learning objective. - Acknowledge student mistakes and celebrate their willingness to share examples with class. - When returning assessments, write the number students got correct instead of the number of mistakes. - Send a positive postcard, email, or phone call home to recognize student successes in the classroom.